nhoizey/nicolas-hoizey.com/_posts/2015/02/18-viewport-height-is-taller-than-the-visible-part-of-the-document-in-some-mobile-browsers/2015-02-18-viewport-height-is-taller-than-the-visible-part-of-the-document-in-some-mobile-browsers.md

 Chrome will indeed [now work like Safari](https://www.chromestatus.com/features/6241601772847104).

 There is a lot of interesting informations in [this study](https://github.com/bokand/URLBarSizing#proposed-changes-to-chrome) about the differences between mobile browsers, and the proposed consensus.

+## January 3rd, 2017 update

+[Jeremy Keith made the same observation](https://adactio.com/journal/11690), and concluded that "the result of this messiness is that the vh unit is practically useless for real-world situations with real-world devices".